asimpletune/c00p.org/README.md

 ## Multilingual

 The site is designed to be multilingual, and currently offers English and Italian options.
 English is the default and serves content from the bare [`https://c00p.org/`](https://c00p.org/) path, whereas all others serve content behind a prefix consisting of the language's 2-letter abbreviation, e.g. [`https://c00p.org/it/`](https://c00p.org/it/) for Italian.
+Any URL from `/it/` and below will be served regardless of language pref.
+In other words, language pref only matters when you visit the default language path, i.e. `/`.

+If you do visit the default language path, then a redirect is performed based on your language preferences.
+The logic for handling the redirects is not contained within the source code, so they'll be documented here.
+Redirects are as follows:

+* if `?set-lang` is set to `en` or `it`, a redirect is performed, and the client is asked to update the `pref-lang` 🍪
+* if `pref-lang` 🍪 is set to `en` or `it`, a redirect is performed
+* if neither `?set-lang`, nor 🍪 `pref-lang`, then `Accepted-Language` header is chosen, and client is asked to update the `pref-lang` 🍪

 ## Notes: